go-component/go-watcher/README_EN.md

 # Feature
 *  Out of the box, perfect replacement for `go run` command
-*  Just in time compilation, the underlying atomic operation to avoid frequent restarts
+*  Just in time restart, the underlying atomic operation to avoid frequent restarts
 *  Strong stability, the underlying to achieve the safety of multiple semaphore shutdown

 # Tutorial